 ii.
 OCR directly from the Scanner

-4. Depending on the nature of the item you’re scanning, you can select a suitable color preset for it : Color, Grayscale or Black and White.
+- Depending on the nature of the item you’re scanning, you can select a suitable color preset for it that includes Color, Grayscale or Black and White.

-5. Click the Scanning button.
-Your item will be scanned and after its done OCR will be done automatically.
+- Click the Scanning button.
+Your item will be scanned, and after it’s done, OCR will be run automatically.

 In the default save folder, you’ll find the HTML file containing the OCR information.
 Check inside the corresponding HTML folder for any pictures such as diagrams that MODI will have exported.